 Visible crew/equipment: During the dining room scene when everyone is eating.
 Look for the shot where Shelly Winters reaches over to Manny's plate, in the background you can see a boom mike.

-Plot hole: Shortly after the ship flips over, the steward, Ackers, is asked why lights are on.
+Plot hole: Shortly after the ship flips over, the steward, Acres, is asked why lights are on.
 He explains they are emergency lights that will last three hours.
 The lights are left on throughout the movie, but when they get out it is bright daylight.
-Considering the ship flipped at midnight, there is nowhere on any ocean where it gets light at 3:00 in the morning (03 hours after midnight).beaverisl
+Considering the ship flipped at midnight, there is nowhere on any ocean where it gets light at 3:00 in the morning.

 Continuity mistake: In the dining room, after the ship has turned over, Scott tells Mrs. Rogo she has to take off her gown because she can't climb in it.
 Mr. Rogo says "she's got nothin' on under it."
 To which she answers, "Panties, what else do I need?"
 She changes into her husband's shirt.
 However, when they are climbing through the ventilation shaft, just before she gets onto the ladder, she's wearing a bra.